BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 of RISC-V processor you will create, and which device drivers in the associated system-on-chip.
 For now we activate the LEDs (for visual debugging) and the UART (to talk with the system through a terminal-over-USB connection).
-We use 6144 bytes of RAM.
-It is not very much, but we cannot do more on the IceStick.
-You will see that with 6k of RAM, you can still program nice and interesting RISC-V demos.
+We use 256 Kbytes of RAM.
+It is not very much, but for now I'm not able to use the DRAM on the ULX3S (but plan to integrate @sylefeb's SLICE memory controller).
+You will see that
+with 256kb of RAM, you can still program nice and interesting RISC-V demos.
 The file contains some `CONFIGWORD` commands that need to be kept: the firmware generation tool uses them to store the hardware configuration in some predefined memory areas.